gklabs/gklabs.github.io/_posts/2020-05-25-gentle-intro-hadoop.markdown

 * Humans generate a lot of data.
 * 95% of the new data was generated between

+<image> </image>

+As data storage technology improved, so did the we start to store all kinds of data- logs, text, video, audio, images.

-We can characterize Big data by the following features.
+To summarise, we characterize Big data by the following features.
-* Volume
-* Velocity
-* Variety
+* Volume- The quantity of the generated data.
+* Velocity- The speed at which data is generated and processed to meet the demands.
+* Variety- The type and nature of data

+We also talk about _veracity_ indicating the quality of the data captured.

 Data is knowledge and knowledge is wealth.
 If Machine learning models are a vehicle, then the fuel that drives the vehicle is data.
 Thus there is a need to build a cheap and efficient file system architecture that can help in fast accessibility and retrieval of data.
 Hadoop is one such architecture.